ptrjs/inventory-system-api/README.md

-# Inventory System API
+# Inventory System App

-Welcome to the Inventory System API documentation!
-This API allows you to manage categories, products, orders, order items, and users within your inventory system.
+Welcome to the Inventory System Apps documentation!
+This App allows you to manage categories, products, orders, order items, and users within your inventory system.

+# API
 ## Authentication

 To access the endpoints, you need to authenticate using the following endpoints: